 In the early stages of problem solving, you must have strong observational skills.
 Instead of accepting face-to-face issues, you have to demonstrate your next thinking and analytical skills.
 These will help you accurately assess what is happening and determine the root cause of the problem.

 As you explore possible solutions to this problem, you must demonstrate conviction.
-Finding the right method of the problem will not come easily.
+Finding the right method for the problem will not come easily.
 Innovative thoughts will serve you well.
 Employees who know how to use their creative thinking will be final in the second and third stages of problem solving, as they are able to come up with approaches that others have overlooked.

 Your solution needs to set its own skills to implement.
 This usually requires a careful balance of teamwork and leadership.
 You will need to show elasticity in order to prevent change in resistance from colleagues inevitable.
 Both communication and discussion are important at this time.
 Once you have implemented your solution, you will need to use critical thinking and attention to evaluate the results you need to resolve the problem successfully and change your strategy.